 I was diagnosed with talent at an early age, and was always the artist of the family.
 I was proud of my draftsmanship, but as time went by, I realized that I couldn't take credit for my talent; it was a gift.
 What I do take credit for is the effort I have made through the years to master my craft, those areas of printmaking that I focus on: mezzotint, etching and linoleum.
 My preferred subject is the human face and figure.
-I am fascinated by faces, and in trying to capture them I increase my understanding of what it means to be human, who I am, and what I'm here for.
+I am fascinated by faces, and in trying to capture them I increase my understanding of what it means to be human.

 No doubt my passion for art arrived at a very young age while tromping through the woods in rural Mississippi.
 Every pod, seed, leaf or root would catch my attention and I immediately found beauty in what most would overlook as decay.
 Having pursued a career in graphic design I eventually abandoned my passion to explore and draw those interesting shapes cast off by it’s maker.
 It's been just recently that I have rediscovered those lost beauties and once again I find myself studying those odd shapes and how they lurk just beneath us as if to say, “Here I am”.